Ultra WideBand Parabolic Grid Antenna 600-6500MHz 3G/4G/5G N F

 If you are using this antenna for cellular frequencies, the weBoost App might be of help.
 It can give you a signal strength reading and direction of nearest service provider tower.
 Just load the android or Apple app on your mobile device.
 More weBoost App information.

-Finding The Right Tower: The best way to see improvements in signal is with a spectrum analyzer.
+Finding The Right Tower: The best way to see improvements in signal is with a cellular frequency signal meter or spectrum analyzer.
 If one is not available, you will use a rough indication like the bars on your phone, hotspot or, use the speed tests on your device.
 As you aim better or worse, you will see the difference in your device.
 If possible, use a lower gain antenna with a larger spread to locate the general direction of the tower.
 You can also use websites like cellmapper.net (app is also available), antennasearch.com or cellreception.com to get a pretty good idea of tower locations.

 Also, using your cell phone, read the signal on each side of the building.
 The strongest side usually indicates the direction of your nearest cell tower.
 Wait several minutes on each side when taking a reading